Big grins on board big rigs

 Eden said what was different about her was that she had epilepsy and ADHD.

-The 8-year-old had sold raffle tickets, fundraising for the event and made promotional videos, too, to spread awareness throughout the community.
+She had sold raffle tickets, fundraising for the event, and made promotional videos, too, to spread awareness throughout the community.

 "Sometimes it’s nice to have the kids speaking on it," her mum said.